Singdata Lakehouse Table Design Best Practices Guide

 Error 2: Index Naming Management

-Important Update: Through actual testing, the current version of the Singdata Lakehouse may not strictly enforce schema-level uniqueness for index naming.
-Although testing shows that indexes with the same name can be created successfully, we still recommend using unique index names for code maintainability and future version compatibility.
+The current version of the Singdata Lakehouse may not strictly enforce schema-level uniqueness for index naming.
+Although indexes with the same name can be created successfully, we still recommend using unique index names for code maintainability and future version compatibility.

 Best Practice: